-Note: To set a different power-off period on a particular outlet, see Changing the Outlet-Specific Cycling Power-Off Period (on page 193).
+Note: To set a different power-off period on a particular outlet, see Changing the Outlet-Specific Cycling Power-Off Period (on page 215).

-- To set the power-off period for all outlets: - 1.
-Click the PDU folder.
+To set the power-off period for all outlets:

 Note: The folder is named "my PX" by default.
 The name can be customized.
-See Naming the PDU (on page 109).
+See Naming the PDU (on page 131).

-- 2. Click Setup in the Settings section.
-The Pdu Setup dialog appears. - 3.
-In the "Power off period during power cycle" field, click the drop-down arrow and select an option from the list.
+2. Click Setup in the Settings section.
+The Pdu Setup dialog appears.

+3. In the "Power off period during power cycle" field, click the drop-down arrow and select an option from the list.
 Valid range is zero second to one hour.